katovBash/christian-roadmap/README.md

 # 📚 Books:

 1. Jonathan Livingston Seagull by Richard Bach.

-🌿 Look at religion from a completely different angle.
+(Look at religion from a completely different angle.)

 2. The Screwtape Letters by C.S.
 Lewis.

-🌿 The choice is much closer than we think.
+(The choice is much closer than we think.)

 # 📝 Articles:

 1. The Way of the Warrior.
 Hercules.
-🌿 A modern interpretation of the Hercules myths as a path to personal and spiritual growth.
+(A modern interpretation of the Hercules myths as a path to personal and spiritual growth.)

 🔗 [Read the article ](https://shorturl.at/P7alj)